groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

-# SQLite raw SQL REST API
+# SQLite raw SQL Ajax API

 You know how sometimes, you start to write a REST API, but decide you really want to skip the abstraction and just talk SQL via Ajax?
 Me too.